When you realize you want a divorce, you have a lot of important choices to make.

 While “trauma” may seem like a heavy word to use, divorce can have a profound effect on children, especially when it's acrimonious.

 While you should tell your children you’re getting a divorce, you should use general terms to explain why.
-Try something like, “We want to be happy, and we need to do different things to be happy, so we can continue to do our best for ourselves and for you.”
+Try something like, “We have decided together that we aren’t happy being married anymore, but we will both always be your parents together.”

 Don’t Choose an Inappropriate Time or Place